chunkyguy/chunkyguy.github.io/_posts/2022-12-12-layout-driven-ui.md

 }
 ```

-With that we can finish off by adding a `UIPanGestureRecognizer` to make the `cardView` move with user interaction.
+With that we can finish off by adding a `UIPanGestureRecognizer` to make the `cardView` move with user interaction complete with animations.

 ```swift
 class MoveMeView: UIView {